nogibjj/kb545-rust-python-compare/README.md

 ### How the Rust Scipt was Written
 The Rust script was written by utilizing the ```rusqlite``` package for creating the SQLite Database and executing the query, and utilizing the ```csv``` package for reading in the csv values before populating the SQLite Database.
 The crate to output the timing of the script was ```std::time```, and the CLI tool used was ```clap```.
 All of these have their respective dependencies added to the Cargo.toml file.

+### Tests

+There are tests written to check that a DB is created in the end, as well as if the query executions successfully is ran.
+There are logging messages as well if the query execution fails for whatever reason.